piwi3910/ansible-dellos10-portmanager/README.md

  ## Executing

  To execute this we need to provide the vault password, as now all the switch credentials are encrypted.
-Depending on what is possible there are 3 main ways of doing this.
+Depending on what is possible there are 3 main ways of doing this.7.2

  There are 2 playbooks:
  * enable.yml -> this enables the ports